dev-mhowells/bakery-manager-refactor/README.md

 # Bakery Manger

-A full-stack MVP for an e-commerce system developed from scratch with a small team of 6 developers following Agile development methodology.The app allows wholesale clients to order from a bakery.
-The bakery’s dashboard allows management of incoming orders and uploading and editing stock which is displayed on the storefront.
+A full-stack MVP for an e-commerce system developed from scratch with a small team of 6 developers following Agile development methodology.
+The app allows wholesale clients to order from a bakery.
+The bakery’s dashboard allows management of incoming orders and uploading and editing stock, which is displayed on the storefront.
 Wholesale clients are able to place orders, check-out and view invoices.

-# To get the project set up: in both frontend and backend run

-## Running the project
+# Setup

 Clone the project to your local machine.